Xilinx/VMC_Help/AIE/FIR_Asymmetric_Stream/README.md

 This parameter specifies the number of input (or output) ports and must be of the form 2^N, where N is a non-negative integer.

-### Advanced
 #### Number of cascade stages

-Specifies the number of cascade stages.
-The tool will guarantee the same.
+This determines the number of kernels the FFT will be divided over in series to improve throughput.